-A good amount would be five or six.
+A good number of practice tests for a well-prepared MCAT student to take would be five or six.
 You take three from AAMC and another three from a prep company like Next Step.
-This is the average amount for a well-prepared MCAT student.
-So five, six, or maybe seven full-length practice tests.
-If you need to go beyond that, it's fine.
-Again, if you’re reviewing them properly, there shouldn’t be any need to go past nine or ten tests.
+If you need to go beyond that, that’s fine.
+But if you’re reviewing them properly, there shouldn’t be any need to go past nine or ten tests.

 [04:12] When to Know You’re Ready

-When to know you’re ready to take the MCAT basically depends on the student.
-There is this notion of getting your dream goal MCAT score and so you have to get that score once or twice on the practice test before you're ready.
-Some students have this hyper-ambitious view.
-Others, meanwhile, simply look at the trend that if they see a solid upper trend, they know they're learning from their practice and they're headed in the right direction and they've taken enough tests after about five or six.
+Other students simply look at the trend in their scores.
+If they see a solid upward trend, they know they’re learning from their practice tests, they’re headed in the right direction, and they’ve taken enough tests after about five or six.

 [05:11] What If You Scored Very High on Your Diagnostic Test?

-Even if you’re a student who started off with a very strong baseline since you scored high on your diagnostic test, you should still take all three AAMC practice tests and possibly cram off these three just in a couple of weeks just to make sure it's not a fluke, to make you comfortable with the interface, and you're totally at home with how the test is presented.
+Even if you’re a student who started off with a very strong baseline (you scored high on your diagnostic test, you should still take all three AAMC practice tests and possibly cram with these three just in a couple of weeks.
+This ensures that your high diagnostic score was not a fluke, and it could help make you comfortable with the interface and totally at home with how the test is presented.
 Of course, after you’ve taken all three, go ahead and take the real test.